lovecodingdev/monetaria-utilities/README.md

 ## Lending Pool V2

-Object that contains all the necessary methods to create Aave V2 lending pool transactions
+Object that contains all the necessary methods to create Monetaria V2 lending pool transactions

 ### deposit